NeoPower-Digital/inkathon-dapp/README.md

 ## Switch chain

-Use-inkathon library provides an array of Substrate chains configurations in order to be able to swith between them.
+Use-inkathon library provides an array of Substrate chains configurations in order to be able to switch between them.
 This constant is called `allSubstrateChains` and will be useful for building our chain selector

 ```jsx
 import { allSubstrateChains } from "@scio-labs/use-inkathon";